klaudiosinani/singlie/readme.md

 ## Usage

-Singlie exposes a progressive and serializable API, that can be utilized through a simple and minimal syntax, allowing you to combine and chain methods effectively.
+Singlie exposes a minimal, progressive and functional API, that can be utilized through a simple and minimal syntax, allowing you to combine and chain methods effectively.

 Usage examples can be also found at the [`test`](https://github.com/klauscfhq/singlie/tree/master/test) directory.